dhershman1/tap-junit/README.md

 - `-o, --output` - designate where you want the .xml results to output
   - If you do not specify an output then results will be displayed within the terminal
 - `-n, --name` - value provided will be the name of the `output.xml` file, otherwise defaults to `tap.xml`
+- `-s, --suite` - sets the main test suite name defaults to Tap-Junit if not passed
+- `-v, --version` - displays the current tap-junit version
+- `-i, --input` - Specify a specific tap txt input file to transform

 ## Installation